Fire Inspections: Frequently Asked Questions

 What happens if I do not fix my fire code violations?

-First, we will determine if you just didn’t understand what was required and try to help you, help yourself.
 We prefer to work with you so that punitive actions are not needed.
 However, since fire code violations endanger you, your business and the public, State law provides for both civil monetary penalties and possible criminal charges when violations are left uncorrected.
 Below is a list of the fines for unresolved violations:

 General Fire Code Violations $100